Frequently Asked Questions

 5. Is there an emergency entrance to the new hospital?
 What are the rules for sirens?
 How close to the entrance will sirens be allowed?

-The hospital will not have an emergency entrance and therefore sirens will not be an issue.
+The hospital does not have an emergency entrance and therefore sirens are not an issue.

 6. What shops and businesses will be located at Westfeld?

-Plans to rent commercial space within the refurbished Felix Platter Areal are already well advanced.
-These include the following businesses and other facilities:
+Existing commercial spaces in the Felix Platter Areal currently include the following businesses and other facilities (more are to be added):

 - Neighborhood meeting point